FrankensteinVariorum/fv-website-old/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

+## Installation
+* On your computer, install Node.js.
+Go to <https://nodejs.org>, and follow the instructions for your system (Mac, PC, Linux).
+* Make sure it's added to your PATH environment variable in either environment.
+(Windows lets you set this up in the installation process.)
+* The Node script will complete installation.
+Also, let Node automatically install what tools it needs.

 ## Available Scripts

 In the project directory, you can run:

+### `npm install`

+At this point you may get an error indicating a problem with downloading node-sass.

 ### `npm start`